Last Updated on

 After hiring a pool man for years I started looking into pool cleaners such as the iconic Kreepy Krauly.
 However, I realized that this wasn’t great for above ground pools.
 None of the suction or pressure cleaners are.Eventually, I stumbled upon the newest type of swimming pool cleaners known as robotic pool cleaners and realized how great they really are.

 You just plug it in, throw it in your pool, and it’ll get rid of sediment, leaves, twigs, anything that it can.
 Even if you have a pool pump and filter you’ll want to get a swimming pool cleaner because pool pumps and filters don’t take care of everything.

 Cleaners don’t take care of everything.
 You’ll still have to skim the surface for any other debris but it’s hands off and makes your life a lot easier.
 Additionally, you will also have to maintain the chemical balance of your pool yourself, but it’s easy to do and doesn’t take longer than 5 minutes.

 This is my favorite method of the 3.
 At a few hundred dollars, it requires a higher up front cost but over time saves a lot more money than hiring a pool man.
 Pool cleaners are also more dependable.
-Check out this list of above ground pool cleaners reviews for some great options.

 - Do It Yourself